kittyjosh111/crypt/README.md

 The iOS shortcut equivalent for this script may be found on routinehub [https://routinehub.co/shortcut/10927/].

+Refer to example.md to see an example usage.

 ## Usage
 This script relies on numpy as a dependency.
 Install it first with ```pip3 install numpy```.
 Then download the script.
 Run ```python3 script.py``` in a terminal.
 Follow the prompts given.
 If you want to pass in a text file to encrypt, use the ```-i``` flag.